 Finally, we apply the asymptotics of the flow \eqref{bXi} to the homogenization of the linear transport equation with an oscillating velocity \beq (t,x)+b\left({x\over\ep}\right)\cdot\nabla_x u_\ep(t,x)=0\quad\mbox{for }(t,x)\in[0,\infty)\times\R^d, \eeq where the vector field $b$ belongs to $C^1_\sharp(Y_d)^d$.
-Tartar \cite{Tar} and Amirat {\em et al} \cite{AHZ1,AHZ2,AHZ3} have shown that in general the homogenization of equation~\eqref{traequ} leads to a nonlocal limit problem.
+Tartar \cite{Tar} and Amirat {\em et al} \cite{AHZ1,AHZ2,AHZ3} showed that in general the homogenization of equation~\eqref{traequ} leads to a nonlocal limit problem.
 Here, we focus on the cases where the homogenized equation remains a linear transport equation with some average velocity $\langle b\rangle$ of the vector field $b$.
-In this perspective, the following works may be quoted: First, assuming that $b$ is divergence free and the flow associated with $b$ is ergodic, Brenier \cite{Bre} has proved the convergence of the solution $u_\ep$ in any dimension.
-This result has been extended by Golse \cite[Theorem~8]{Gol1} (see also \cite{Gol2}) for a more general velocity $b(x,x/\ep)$ with ${\rm div}_yb(x,\cdot)=0$, assuming the ergodicity of the flows associated with the vector fields $b(x,\cdot)$.
-Hou and Xin~\cite{HoXi} have performed the homogenization of \eqref{traequ} in dimension two with an oscillating initial condition $u_\ep(0,x)=u^0(x,x/\ep)$, assuming that $b$ is a non vanishing divergence free vector field in $\R^2$ and that the flow~\eqref{bXi} is ergodic.
-To this end, they have used a two-scale convergence approach combined with Kolmogorov's theorem \cite{Kol} involving some rotation number.
-Tassa~\cite{Tas} has extended the two-dimensional homogenization result of \cite{HoXi}, assuming that the flow $X$ associated with $b$ has an invariant probability measure with a positive regular density with respect to Lebesgue's measure.
-More generally, Peirone~\cite{Pei} has proved the convergence of the solution $u_\ep$ to equation \eqref{traequ} in dimension two, under the sole assumption that $b$ does not vanish in~$Y_2$.
-More recently, we have proved in \cite[Corollary~4.4]{Bri2} (see also~\cite{Bri3} for an extension to the non periodic case) the homogenization of \eqref{traequ}, replacing the classical ergodic condition by the rectification condition $\nabla\Psi\,b=\zeta$ for some $C^2$-diffeomorphism $\Psi$ on~$Y_d$ and a non zero constant vector $\zeta$ in $\R^d$.
+In this perspective, the following works may be quoted: First, assuming that $b$ is divergence free and the flow associated with $b$ is ergodic, Brenier \cite{Bre} proved the convergence of the solution $u_\ep$ in any dimension.
+This result was extended by Golse \cite[Theorem~8]{Gol1} (see also \cite{Gol2}) for a more general velocity $b(x,x/\ep)$ with ${\rm div}_yb(x,\cdot)=0$, assuming the ergodicity of the flows associated with the vector fields $b(x,\cdot)$.
+Hou and Xin~\cite{HoXi} performed the homogenization of \eqref{traequ} in dimension two with an oscillating initial condition $u_\ep(0,x)=u^0(x,x/\ep)$, assuming that $b$ is a non vanishing divergence free vector field in $\R^2$ and that the flow~\eqref{bXi} is ergodic.
+To this end, they used a two-scale convergence approach combined with Kolmogorov's theorem \cite{Kol} involving some rotation number.
+This two-scale approach based on the divergence free condition was extended by Jabin and Tzaveras \cite{JaTz} using a kinetic decomposition in the two-scale procedure.
+Moreover, Tassa~\cite{Tas} extended the two-dimensional homogenization result of \cite{HoXi}, assuming that the flow $X$ associated with $b$ has an invariant probability measure with a positive regular density with respect to Lebesgue's measure.
+More generally, Peirone~\cite{Pei} proved the convergence of the solution $u_\ep$ to equation \eqref{traequ} in dimension two, under the sole assumption that $b$ does not vanish in~$Y_2$.
+More recently, the first author proved in \cite[Corollary~4.4]{Bri2} (see also~\cite{Bri3} for an extension to the non periodic case) the homogenization of \eqref{traequ}, replacing the classical ergodic condition by the rectification condition $\nabla\Psi\,b=\zeta$ for some $C^2$-diffeomorphism $\Psi$ on~$Y_d$, and a non null constant vector $\zeta\in\R^d$.